Kash2000/Checkers-AI/README.md

 # Checkers AI Game

-Project to create an AI for a game of Checkers using Minimax, Alpha-Beta Minimax & Heuristic Minimax.

 ## Technologies Used

 * Java

 ## Summary of Project
+* This is a project to create an AI for a game of Checkers using Minimax, Alpha-Beta Minimax & Heuristic Minimax.
 * First I created both a 4X4 and 8X8 board on which two Human players could play a game of Checkers.
 * Next I created a Random AI to play Checkers against.
 This AI played valid moves randomly.
 * Then, I implemented the Minimax Algorithm and created an AI to make intelligent decisions.